WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

+For each task, we curated datasets either derived from publicly available CSI datasets or constructed via simulation, spanning diverse data sources.
+We adopted both pretrained wireless foundation models (including LWM \cite{alikhani2024lwm} and SWIT \cite{salihu2024ssiwloc}) and SOTA task-specific AI models for comparison.
+Each wireless foundation model is fine-tuned on the constructed datasets in a few-shot manner with its backbone kept frozen, whereas task-specific models are trained from scratch.
+For each task, we report model performance under different fine-tuning data ratios.
+Across all tasks and datasets, WiFo-2 surpasses the full-shot performance of task-specific models using only 1\% of the fine-tuning samples, while also consistently outperforming LWM and SWIT under fine-tuning.
+Detailed analyses are provided below, and the implementation details are illustrated in Note 7 of the Supplementary Information.

-\textbf{Scenario classification.} The task aims to infer from CSI samples whether a direct LoS path is present between the wireless link.
+\textbf{Scenario classification.} The task aims to infer from CSI samples whether a direct LoS path is present in the wireless link.
 We construct a dataset based on QuaDRiGa and use the F1 score to evaluate LoS/NLoS classification accuracy.
 We adopt ST-CNN \cite{sun2022channel} as the SOTA task-specific AI baseline.
-WiFo-2 surpasses the other baselines by at least $10.3\%$, evidencing its superior discrimination of multipath components.
+Even with 99\% less fine-tuning data, WiFo-2 surpasses ST-CNN by 1.87\%, evidencing its stronger discrimination of multipath components.

-\textbf{Sub-6G to mmWave beam prediction.} For a dual-band communication system, this task aims to predict the optimal mmWave beam index according to the CSI of the sub-6 GHz frequency band.
+\textbf{Sub-6 GHz to mmWave beam prediction.} For a dual-band communication system, this task aims to predict the optimal mmWave beam index according to the CSI of the sub-6 GHz frequency band.
 We construct a QuaDRiGa-based dataset and evaluate performance using top-1 classification accuracy and spectral efficiency (SE), the latter obtained via link-level simulations.
 AI models referenced in \cite{alrabeiah2020deep} are used as task-specific baselines for comparison.
-WiFo-2 exceeds the other baselines by $18.7\%$ in accuracy and $9.7\%$ in spectral efficiency, demonstrating its superior spatial feature extraction capability.
+WiFo-2 exceeds the task-specific model by $1.87\%$ in accuracy and $2.08\%$ in spectral efficiency with 1\% fine-tuning data, demonstrating its superior spatial feature extraction capability.

 \textbf{Wireless localization.} The task aims to perform two-dimensional user localization from CSI.
 We construct a wireless localization dataset based on the open-source real-measurement dataset DICHASUS and use root-mean-square error (RMSE) to quantify localization performance.
 WiT \cite{salihu2022attention} serves as the SOTA task-specific baseline.
-WiFo-2 reduces RMSE by at least $31.8\%$ relative to the other baselines, highlighting its ability to extract localization-relevant features directly from raw CSI.
+Even with 99\% less fine-tuning data, WiFo-2 achieves a 5.04\% lower RMSE than WiT, highlighting its ability to extract localization-relevant features directly from raw CSI.